 - What would have improved your score by one point?

 - How did you hear about us?
 (That’s the half question because we don’t do much with it beyond awareness.)

 Then, I track their attendance every week for the next six weeks.
 The goal is to have them return at least once within four weeks.
 We celebrate returners and we stay connected to those not returning, continuing to help them feel welcomed and wanted.

 The mission and cause of Christ in my life compels me to know who is (and isn’t) in the room, then do something about that!Click to tweet

-Here, I’m talking about our Fall Retreat, small groups, and special events.
+Here, I’m talking about our Fall Retreat, small groups, spring break trips, and special events.
 The goal is to know who’s no longer in the room, then: a) find out why, and b) go after them.
 Kids want to be noticed, not forgotten.
 Of course, we follow up with “the missing” well before the year mark, but at the year mark, we take special care to remind them how wanted they are.

 I have a spreadsheet that shows me bottom-line attendance with a space for notes (like “homecoming” or “heavy snow” or “Invite Night”).
 It gives me a general sense of direction and momentum.
 It also reminds me why I might see a dip or spike in attendance.
 I use that data to inform calendar choices, series placement, or even repeat invites to guest leaders.